prakratis/Student-Track-Magement-System-Java-EE/README.md

 To run this project locally, you will need a Java EE environment (like Eclipse/IntelliJ), a MySQL server, and the JDBC driver.

-### 1. Database Configuration (MySQL)
+### 1. Database Setup (MySQL)
-Execute the following SQL script in your MySQL Workbench or Shell:
+Execute the following script to create the database and tables:

 ```sql
 CREATE DATABASE IF NOT EXISTS student_management_db;